YuriiStepaniuk/boards/README.md

 Make sure you have Docker and Docker Compose installed.

 ⚠️ Setup Environment Variables
-Before starting, create and configure .env files in the project root and/or in the apps/server and apps/client folders as needed.
+Before starting, create and configure .env files in the project root and in the apps/server folders as needed.
 You can use the provided .env.example files as a template and fill in your own values.

 1. In the project root, run: